wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 *   **Client computer** - You'll need a Mac, Linux, or Windows-based client computer to communicate with Azure.
 These steps assume you are using a Linux client.

-*   **Azure subscription** - If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial/).
+*   **Azure subscription** - If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](/pricing/1rmb-trial/).

 *   **Cores quota** - You might need to increase the quota of cores to deploy a cluster of A8 or A9 VMs.
 For example, you will need at least 128 cores if you want to deploy 8 A9 VMs as shown in this article.
 To increase a quota, [open an online customer support request](http://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/) at no charge.

-*   **Azure CLI** - [Install](../xplat-cli-install.md) the Azure CLI and [configure it ](../xplat-cli-connect.md) to connect to your Azure subscription from the client computer.
+*   **Azure CLI** - [Install](/documentation/articles/xplat-cli-install) the Azure CLI and [configure it ](/documentation/articles/xplat-cli-connect) to connect to your Azure subscription from the client computer.

-*   **Intel MPI** - As part of customizing a Linux VM image for your cluster (see details later in this article), you need to download and install  Intel MPI Library 5 runtime from the [Intel.com site](https://software.intel.com/en-us/intel-mpi-library/) on an Azure Linux VM you provision.
+*   **Intel MPI** - As part of customizing a Linux VM image for your cluster (see details later in this article), you need to download and install  Intel MPI Library 5 runtime from the [Intel.com site](https://software.intel.com/intel-mpi-library/) on an Azure Linux VM you provision.
 To prepare for this, after you register with Intel, follow the link in the confirmation email to the related web page and copy the download link for the .tgz file for the appropriate version of Intel MPI.
 This article is based on Intel MPI version 5.0.3.048.

 ### Provision a SLES 12 VM